Jet creation in post-AGB binaries: the circum-companion accretion disc around BD+46$^{\circ}$442: Jet geometry of

 \subsection{Geometrical model}

 In order to determine the jet angle and the velocity profile of the jet, some assumptions were made for the geometrical model of the system.
-Fig.~\ref{fig:geom} illustrates this geometrical model adopted for the analytical calculations.
+Figure \ref{fig:geom} illustrates this geometrical model adopted for the analytical calculations.
 A detailed description of these analytical calculations is presented in Appendix \ref{sec:A}.
-Shown are the primary component, which is represented as a uniform disk, and the bipolar outflow.
+We show the primary component, which is represented as a uniform disk, and the bipolar outflow.
 This outflow originates from the secondary component and is considered as a double cone, with $\alpha$ being the half-opening angle of the cone.
 The axis of the cone is parallel with the z-axis.
 The disk and double cone are centred on the position of the primary (for the former) and the secondary (for the latter).
-The disk surface is normal to the unit vector $\hat{n}$, which represents the direction of the line-of-sight towards the observer.
-The line-of-sight always stays parallel to the yz-plane.
-The angle $i$ denotes the inclination of the system and the angle $\theta$ is the latitudinal polar coordinate in the jet, which varies between $0$ and $\alpha$.
+The disk surface is normal to the unit vector $\hat{n}$, which represents the direction of the line of sight towards the observer.
+The line of sight always stays parallel to the yz-plane.
+The angle $i$ denotes the inclination of the system, and the angle $\theta$ is the latitudinal polar coordinate in the jet, which varies between $0$ and $\alpha$.
 The velocity at a certain position in the jet is given by $v(r,\theta)$, with $r$ the radial distance from the jet centre.
 Velocities at the jet axis are denoted by $v_0$, while those at the jet edges are given by $v_\alpha$.\\

 To determine the orbit of the primary and secondary, we used the orbital parameters of Table~\ref{tab:bdorbpar}.
 The values for the semi-major axes of the orbits are determined by the applied inclination, which is a free parameter for the calculations.
-The radius of the primary (and thus also of the uniform disk in the model) is determined from the relation between luminosity, temperature and stellar radius.
+The radius of the primary (and thus also of the uniform disk in the model) is determined from the relation between luminosity, temperature, and stellar radius.
 We approximated the giant by a black body and applied the Stefan-Boltzmann law.
-Assuming a post-AGB luminosity of 2500$\,L_\odot$ and the effective temperature of $\teff = 6250\,$K, which was derived by \citet{gorlova12}, we get a radius for the primary of $R_p = 0.20\,$AU, which was applied in our model.
+Assuming a post-AGB luminosity of 2500$\,L_\odot$ and the effective temperature of $\teff = 6250\,$K, which was derived by \citet{gorlova12}, we obtain a radius for the primary of $R_p = 0.20\,$AU, which was applied in our model.